Preload Strategies for Success

 The type of mating material could increase or decrease a bearing press-fit, thereby canceling out bearing preload values.

-Make sure to account for the thermal expansion of mating materials when creating a preload strategy.
-Doing so could save you from a bearing failure and will prevent press-fit and preload changes from occurring during operation.
+Knowing this could save you from experiencing a bearing failure and will prevent press-fit and preload changes from occurring during operation.

 Preload Summary

-Hopefully, this gave you insight into how these three factors, speed, loads, and materials could alter a bearing’s preload.
+Hopefully, this gave you insight into how these three factors: application speeds, application loads, and shaft & housing materials can alter a bearing’s preload.